 What is a traumatic brain injury?

-A traumatic brain injury (TBI) is a brain injury from a blow or jolt to the head or body from a motor vehicle accident, slip and fall accident or another force causing injury to the brain.
+A traumatic brain injury (TBI) is a brain injury from a blow or jolt to the head or body from a motor vehicle accident or another force causing injury to the brain.

 What is a closed head injury?

 A traumatic brain injury can occur by a blow or jolt that does not fracture or penetrate the skull.
 This is called a closed head injury because the brain is injured even though the skull remains intact.

 What is a concussion?

 A concussion is a type of traumatic brain injury or closed head injury.